 Adobe Premiere Pro comes with the official support available to all Creative Cloud customers.
 There are a phone number and an online chatbox you can use.
 Its website also features an extensive knowledge base with answers to frequently asked questions and an online forum frequented by specialists from the company.

 In much the same way, Filmora by Wondershare comes with an extensive knowledge base complete with an FAQ and a full-fledged beginner’s guide.
 There is an online chat support system, and you can get in touch with their team by calling the hotline number.

 Acquiring a copy of Premiere Pro requires a subscription to Adobe Creative Cloud.
-This can cost around $20.99 per month to $52.99 per month based on the number of apps included.
+This can cost around $20.99 a month to $52.99 a month based on the number of apps included.
 Wondershare Filmora 9 costs much less at just $39.99 a year for Windows.
 You can also purchase the software outright for a one-time fee of $59.99.

 When compared simply on the basis of features and functionality, Adobe Premiere Pro comes out as the clear winner.
 However, Wondershare Filmora offers a significantly high, if not equally high, number of features for a much lower price tag.

 If you are a professional movie maker working at a studio, Premiere Pro may be your first choice for video editing.
 However, Filmora makes for a very good contender for amateur and even professional users with its impressive design and a solid list of features.

 Take a look at our other comparisons of video editing platforms, including Apple iMovie vs Adobe Premiere Elements (opens in new tab) and iMovie vs FCP X (opens in new tab).
 We've also given guides to a series of processes, including how to learn video editing (opens in new tab) and how to edit videos for free (opens in new tab).
 Finally, we've outlined five top things to consider when selecting a video editing PC (opens in new tab), and when selecting video editing software (opens in new tab).